AusClimateService/npcp/reports/phase1/phase1_report.md

 In this case, *equiratio CDF matching* ([Wang and Chen, 2013](https://doi.org/10.1002/asl2.454)) is used:
 $$x_{m-adjust} = x_{m,p} \times (F_{o,h}^{-1}(F_{m,p}(x_{m,p})) \div F_{m,h}^{-1}(F_{m,p}(x_{m,p})))$$

+Besides incredibly simple bias correction approaches like mean scaling (i.e. where the difference in the mean between the model and observations is simply removed from all data points),
+ECDFm is effectively the most basic (and thus easy to understand/explain) bias correction method available.

 #### 2.1.2.
 Software (and implementation choices)

 The code used to implement the ECDFm method is maintained by the CSIRO Climate Innovation Hub and is openly available on [Github](https://github.com/climate-innovation-hub/qqscale).
 The code basically implements the [bias adjustment and downscaling](https://xclim.readthedocs.io/en/stable/sdba.html)